 - B.A., magna cum laude, Criminal Justice, University of Nevada, Reno

-Prior to joining the firm, Ms. Latino was a judicial law clerk to the Honorable Justice Mark Gibbons of the Nevada Supreme Court.
-Ms. Latino received her J.D. from the William S. Boyd School of Law at the University of Nevada, Las Vegas, where she was a judicial extern to the Honorable Judge Andrew Gordon of the U.S. District Court, District of Nevada, the managing editor of the Nevada Law Journal, and president of the appellate moot court competition team.
-Ms. Latino also received numerous honors for her work during law school, including CALI Awards for the highest grade in pretrial litigation and each of her legal research and writing courses; Dean’s Award for her contributions to the law school; SCRIBES Award from the Society for Legal Writers for her outstanding legal writing; and Pro Bono High Honors Award for her completion of over 100 hours of pro bono work.
+Prior to joining the firm, Chelsea clerked for the Honorable Justice Mark Gibbons of the Nevada Supreme Court.
+She received her undergraduate degree from the University of Nevada, Reno, and her J.D. from UNLV’s Boyd School of Law, where she was a judicial extern to the Honorable Judge Andrew Gordon of the U.S. District Court, District of Nevada, managing editor of the Nevada Law Journal, and president of the appellate moot court competition team.
+Chelsea also received numerous honors for her work during law school, including CALI Awards for the highest grade in pretrial litigation and each of her legal research and writing courses; Dean’s Award for her contributions to the law school; SCRIBES Award from the Society for Legal Writers for her outstanding legal writing; and Pro Bono High Honors Award for her completion of over 100 hours of pro bono work.